garvita03/user-login-and-registeration-using-JWT/README.md

 # assignment1

-Created register, login and update API using node js, express written in JS Authentication using jsonwebtoken
+Created register, login and update API using node js, express written in JS // Authentication using jsonwebtoken //
+Update API only on one field //

+$ to-do $
+Validation and error handling //
+Update on all fields //
+Using TypeORM and PostgreSQL //